top of page

 Surf Bus has seen expansion in all its years of existence, and the overwhelming response from Park and Church leaders has been, “it’s a program that works!”
 The Ocean does not care who you are or where you come from, it doesn’t care how much money you make, whom you know, or what color your skin is.
 The Waves will keep crashing no matter how READY a body is to absorb their shock.
 The Sea has been a medium to help bring children from different turfs together and the results have been magical, affecting them in mind, body, and spirit!

-Summer 2007 was the first season Surf Academy saw Surf Bus hiss to a halt at all THREE of our beach sites: Huntington Beach, El Segundo/Dockweiler Beach, and Santa Monica, with three buses a day, five days a week, for eight weeks!
+By Summer 2007 we saw Surf Bus hiss to a halt at all THREE of our beach sites: Huntington Beach, El Segundo/Dockweiler Beach, and Santa Monica, with three buses a day, five days a week, for eight weeks!
 We served over 3,000 children a week from economically challenged neighborhoods all over the City of Los Angeles and Los Angeles County and we continue to surpass our own record growth, summer after summer!
+Now in 2023, we are serving 30% of the zip codes across LA County- that's over 100 communities in all five districts.

 The Surf Bus Foundation: GET ON IT!